mohibulkhan786/Laravel-interview-Questions/README.md

 ## ✅ Laravel Interview Questions and Answers Explain

 ### Q1  - What is Laravel?
+#### Ans- Laravel is a free, [open-source PHP web framework](https://laravel.com) created by Taylor Otwell, intended for building modern web applications following the MVC (Model-View-Controller) architectural pattern.
-#### Ans- Laravel is a PHP web application framework with expressive, elegant syntax.
+- Laravel is a PHP web application framework with expressive, elegant syntax.
 It simplifies tasks like routing, authentication, sessions, and caching.
 - Explain
 ````
 Route::get('/', function () {